- Jessica Bontjes, Account Executive , Microsoft

 Key Benefits Achieved

-- Best practices approach to building information architecture
+- Best-practice approach to building information architecture (IA)

 - Plan for building content structures